 Kirmayer Fitness Center Membership:

-The Department of Pediatrics will reimburse you half of the $360 annual membership fee at the Kirmayer fitness center if enrolled before October 1st.
+The Department of Pediatrics will reimburse you $250 of the $468 annual membership fee at the Kirmayer fitness center if enrolled before October 1st.
 The fitness center is located on campus.

 Meals/Snacks: For each evening spent on in-house call, residents will be given $16 on a meal card to be used within a calendar month.
 Breakfast is provided at each morning conference and lunch is provided at all noon conferences.
 In addition, snacks are provided in the Pediatric Medical Education Center.